browserid-dev/browserid-docs/getting-started/setup-browserid.md

 outline: deep
 ---

-# Add BrowserID to your web app
+# Set up BrowserID

-This guide will instruct you through setting up BrowserID in your application to verify that a user's browser is trusted.
+This guide will instruct you through setting up BrowserID in your application and verify that browsers are trusted.

 ## Prerequisites